-Now is a good time to review your overheads.
+Now is an excellent time to review your overheads.
 Tough cuts in expenditure, often means ending pet projects, or the departure of members of staff.
 It is when crisis management tests you as a business leader.
-Whatever has to go, ensure it goes straight away: inaction and indecision are common reactions among owners when businesses are in trouble, and it often leads to the unnecessary collapse of the business.
+Whatever has to go, ensure it goes straight away: inaction and indecision are common reactions among owners when businesses are in trouble.
+It often leads to the unnecessary collapse of the company.

 Credit Crunch – Investment

-In the good times, you may have been able to take money out of the business.
-In the bad times, you may need to put some back in to enable the business to continue to trade.
-Of course, this is always when it’s hardest to come up with the money, so line up your personal financial options in good time.
+In good times, you may have been able to take money out of business.
+In the bad times, you may need to put some back in to enable the company to continue to trade.
+Of course, this is always when it’s hardest to come up with the money, so line up your financial options in good time.

 Credit crunch – Management